Cornwall Colts

-The Cornwall Colts are a Junior A ice hockey team based in Cornwall, Ontario.
-The Colts compete in the Central Canada Hockey League (CCHL) as a member of the Yzerman Division.
-The team plays its home games at the Ed Lumley Arena, which is located inside the Cornwall Civic Complex.
+The Cornwall Colts are a Junior ice hockey team based in Cornwall, Ontario.
+The Colts compete in the Central Canada Hockey League (CCHL) as a member of the East (Yzerman) Division.
+The team plays its home games at the Cornwall Civic Complex, an arena which was previously the home of five different hockey franchises, such was the Cornwall Royals, Cornwall Aces, Cornwall Comets, the Cornwall River Kings as well as the Cornwall Nationals.
 They are the first Junior A hockey team in Cornwall; the others were either major junior or minor professional teams.

 Founded in 1988, the Colts were known as the Massena Americans, and moved to Cornwall in 1992 when the Cornwall Royals were sold and moved away from the city.
-Following this initial grace period, the franchise struggled between the 1990s and 2000s, where playoff appearances and successes were infrequent.
-The team enjoyed huge success after 2010, where they made the Bogart Cup Final three times, and winning the Bogart Cup in 2013.

-The team was unable to duplicate that success in the years that followed, and entered into another period of mediocrity.
-After a team rebuild in 2014, the Colts thrived, missing the playoffs just three times between then and 2025.
-Between 2010 and 2025, they made it to the Bogart Cup playoffs 10 times.

-History
+Championship era

 The Cornwall Colts quickly became CJHL powerhouses winning Art Bogart Cups in 1995 and 1996.
-Game 7 of the 1996 Bogart Cup Finals between the Gloucester Rangers was played at the Ed Lumley Arena in front of a franchise record crowd of over 4,000 people, which saw the Colts defeating the Rangers 4–3 in overtime.
-In 1998, Cornwall was swept 4 games to 0 by the Brockville Braves.
+The 1996 final between the Gloucester Rangers was played at the Cornwall Civic Complex.
+A sold-out crowd of over 4,000 people watched the Cornwall Colts defeat the Gloucester Rangers 4–3 in Game 7.
+In 1998, the Cornwall Colts were swept 4 games to 0 by the Brockville Braves.
 Cornwall went on to claim the Art Bogart Cup over the Brockville Braves two years later, and went on to defeat the Halifax Oland Exports to win the Fred Page Cup.
 Despite going win-less at the Royal Bank Cup in Fort McMurray, Alberta, the entire City of Cornwall stood right behind the Colts every step of the way.
-Cornwall would continue their winning ways in 2000–01 as the Colts whitewashed the Ottawa Jr. Senators 7–0 during Game 7 at the Si Miller Arena.
-However, they suffered a heart-breaking overtime loss to the St. Jérôme Panthers in the final game of the Fred Page Cup.
+The Colts would continue their winning ways in 2000–01 as the Colts whitewashed the Ottawa Junior Senators 7–0 in Game 7 at the Si Miller Arena on Water Street.
+But, suffered a heart-breaking overtime loss to the St. Jerome Panthers in the final game of the Fred Page Cup.

 2003 Fred Page Cup

 The Cornwall Colts and the City of Cornwall was awarded the Fred Page Cup for 2003.
-The tournament was originally awarded to the Ottawa Jr. Senators, but backed out due to arena trouble and accommodations.
-The tournament was played inside the Ed Lumley Arena instead of the Si Miller Arena, because the venue was too small.
+The tournament was originally awarded to the Ottawa Junior Senators, but backed out due to arena trouble and accommodations.
+The tournament was played in the Cornwall Civic Complex, instead of the SI Millar Arena, because it was too small.
 The tournament was a success, despite that the Colts bowed out in the semi-finals with a double-overtime loss to the Nepean Raiders.